sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 supplier SAI library will hide all details and present a uniform interface.

-Dedicated group was looking at PINS (which competes w/DASH).
+Note:  a dedicated group has been investigating the use of PINS.

-Why DASH & Why Not PINS?
-Reason for DASH is that PINS is based upon a specific language (P4), and DPUs on the market would need to build a cross compiler.
+Why DASH and Why Not PINS?
+PINS is based upon a specific language (P4), and DPUs on the market would need to build a cross compiler.
+PINS places the onus onto the Cloud Providers to code and string together the PINS API and their own implementation to create the actions they want to achieve; however it may not be optimal for performance reasons in our project.
-SAI is 1 layer above where you can have PINS, or Vendor APIs under the covers.

-DASH is different b/c all other vendors are describing general purpose APIs to perform general purpose actions (ACL, Forwarding table, Meters).
-THIS IS THE PROBLEM - it's too generic.
-They do not know how the APIs will be used, and they don't have knowledge of what the cloud is actually 'doing'.
-DASH is publicizing Behavioral Models to optimize exactly what we are doing, to optimize against 'what' we do.
-This is the first time 'what we do' has ever been exposed.

 ### DASH capable ASICs